Joanna Fawzy Morales, Esq., Chief Executive Officer

 She believes strongly in Triage Cancer’s mission to address cancer-related health disparities through the delivery of cancer-related education and collaborative efforts.

-Hope is the Outreach Coordinator for Triage Cancer, supporting program development by conducting community outreach, research on substantive topics, and drafting educational materials, blog posts, and communications.
+Hope is the Outreach and Advocacy Coordinator for Triage Cancer, supporting program development by conducting community outreach, research on substantive topics, and drafting educational materials, blog posts, and communications.

 Before joining the Triage Cancer team, Hope interned at the Children’s Defense Fund New York as the Law and Public Policy Health Intern.
 In addition to helping lobby policy-makers and maintain social media profiles, she researched and disseminated information related to critical legislative issues such as healthcare for all.
 Hope’s time with the Children’s Defense Fund introduced her to relevant policy and ignited her interest in healthcare advocacy, leading her to apply for an internship with Triage Cancer in 2019.

+Hope's background in qualitative sociological research also informs her work with Triage Cancer.
 From the summer of 2020 until February of 2021, Hope assisted principal investigator Professor Mahala Stewart with her study, “Unintentional Homeschoolers: Navigating At-Home Learning and Care During a Global Pandemic.”
-By interviewing parents of third, fourth, and fifth-graders in upstate New York, the research team hopes to better understand how parents manage paid work, house work, and children’s care and schooling during COVID-19.
-As a research assistant, Hope recruits participants, conducts interviews, evaluates data, and produces written works summarizing and analyzing findings.
+By interviewing parents of third, fourth, and fifth-graders in upstate New York, the research team hoped to better understand how parents managed paid work, house work, and children’s care and schooling during COVID-19.
+As a research assistant, Hope recruited participants, conducted interviews, evaluated data, and produced multiple written works summarizing and analyzing findings.

-Hope studies sociology and history at Hamilton College, and will achieve her Bachelor of the Arts in Sociology in May of 2021.
+Hope studied sociology and history at Hamilton College, and achieved her Bachelor of the Arts in Sociology in May of 2021.
 Passionate about reducing social inequalities through health care equity, Hope deeply supports Triage Cancer’s mission of connecting individuals to life-changing information and resources.

 Claire Agosti, Creative Director